kapilgarg/passbook/README.md

 # passbook-The best python maoney passbook.
 Please give a try.
 A best programme.
-Made with powerfull language python....
+Made with powerfull language python....give it a try
 Passbook is a personal money manager which tracks your expenses using bank notifications on gmail.
 It parses the mail , extraxts the relevent information and stores that in google sheet and sends a summary email mail for daily expense.

 ## Pre requisite